easy-temps/nuxt-vant-mobile/README.md

 pnpm build
 ```

-And you will see the generated file in `.output/public` that ready to be served.
+And you will see the generated file in `.output` that ready to be served.

 ### Deploy on Netlify